 Test DAGs with the Astro CLI

-To enhance the testing experience for data pipelines, Astro enables users to run DAG unit tests with two different Astro CLI commands:
+To enhance the development experience for data pipelines, Astro enables users to run DAG unit tests with two different Astro CLI commands:

 astro dev parse